leaprotocol/clona/README.md

 ## Overview

 This project is part of a diploma thesis focused on developing an application for analyzing lens characteristics using at-home printable test charts.
-The application is designed to evaluate various lens properties such as sharpness, bokeh, distortions, chromatic aberration, and vignetting.
+The application evaluates lens properties such as sharpness, bokeh, distortions, chromatic aberration, and vignetting.

-The application consists of four main parts:
-1. **Image Acquisition**: Interface with a camera to capture photographs at different settings relevant to lens properties.
-2. **Segmentation and Preprocessing**: Use image processing algorithms to find boundaries and position of elements on captured images.
-3. **Evaluating Lens Properties**: Analyze various lens properties based on the calibration elements.
-4. **Displaying the Results**: Present the results to the user through a web interface.

 ## Features